Trxllest/Olona-Real-Estate/README.md

 # Olona-Real-Estate
-Conceptual landing page for a real estate agents landing page
+Conceptual landing page for a real estate agent.